bocadilloproject/queso/docs/guide/custom-commands.md

     click.echo("Hello, world!")
 ```

-Once this is done, we're ready to use the `hello` command through Boca:
+Once this is done, we're ready to use the `hello` command through Queso:

 ```
-$ boca hello
+$ queso hello
 Hello, world!
 ```